TheLethalCode/AGV-Task1/README.md

 Execute the file with the image name as the argument `.\Subtask2 a.png`

+The link for the output of the program is

 And don't forget the opencv library

 ## Subtask-3